Bougainville

 No analysis available

-I searched for explicit STR language such as short-term rental allowed, vacation rental, TVU, NUC, or minimum-night rules and found nothing.
-With no evidence that STR is permitted, the building is treated as not allowing STR in these public remarks.
+I searched for explicit short-term rental indicators such as STR allowed, vacation rental, TVU, NUC, or minimum-night rules and found nothing.
+With no public remarks supporting STR permission, the building is treated as not evidenced for short-term rentals.

-I looked for hotel rental pool references like Hilton pool, Ritz pool, or any managed rental program and found none.
-Since STR is not evidenced in the remarks, hotel-pool participation is also not supported.
+I looked for hotel rental pool references such as hotel-managed program, Hilton pool, Ritz pool, or similar and found none.
+Because STR is not evidenced in the remarks, a hotel pool cannot be supported here.

-I searched for wording indicating required participation in a rental program, such as 'must be in the pool' or 'cannot opt out,' and found nothing.
-There is also no evidence of any hotel-pool structure at all.
+I searched for wording indicating required participation in a rental pool, such as must participate, cannot opt out, or mandatory program, and found nothing.
+There is no public evidence that unit owners are required to join any rental pool.

 No analysis available